-THC, also known as tetrahydrocannabinol, is the main psychoactive compound found in the cannabis plant.
-With a history dating back thousands of years, cannabis has been used by humans for both medicinal and recreational purposes.
-Its cultivation and medicinal use can be traced back to ancient civilizations such as China, Egypt, and Greece.
+THC, or tetrahydrocannabinol, is the primary psychoactive compound in the cannabis plant.
+With a history spanning thousands of years, cannabis has been used by humans for both medicinal and recreational purposes.
+Records of its cultivation and use date back to ancient civilisations, including those in China, Egypt, and Greece.

-In the 19th century, cannabis was introduced to Europe for medicinal purposes by scholars and physicians, leading to its growing popularity.
-The structure of THC was determined in Israel in 1964, which paved the way for advancements in understanding the endocannabinoid system.
+By the 19th century, cannabis was introduced to Europe for medicinal applications by scholars and physicians, contributing to its rising popularity.
+In 1964, researchers in Israel identified the structure of THC, a discovery that opened the door to greater insights into the endocannabinoid system.

 Key Takeaways